 Driving environmental excellence and beyond

 One of our key goals to achieve “Excellence” in our environmental performance is to ensure external standards are maintained throughout.

-Our continued goal in reaching this was achieved through maintaining both ISO 14001:2004 and 50001:2011 management standards and in 2015 c2c was independently assessed against BS8903 Sustainable Procurement standard.
+Our continued goal in reaching this is achieved through maintaining both ISO 14001:2015 and 50001:2011 management standards and in 2015 c2c was independently assessed against BS8903 Sustainable Procurement standard.

 Environmental management & protection

 Safeguarding and protecting the natural environment is a dedicated practice that c2c embraces in the areas that we operate.

 We maintain organisational structures, management systems, procedures and training that ensure compliance with all EU and UK regulatory frameworks.
 The c2c continues to have zero prosecutions, enforcement notices, breaches or violations.